Kirkness – Steinhauer – Testawich Family fonds. — 1905-2007. — .5 cm of textual records. — 31 photographs.

 Up until 1882, while James still worked for the HBC, their first five children, Henry James (1873), John (1875), William (1878), Robert (1880), and George (1882), were born.
 In 1882, James and Sarah moved to their River Lot 26 and began homesteading.
 They cleared and cultivated the land, growing crops like potatoes and raising chickens.
 These were not auspicious years for the family.
 While three more children were born here – Mary Jane (1885), Edith (1887, m.
 John Heron approx. 1920), and Charles (1890) – five died.
 John, William, Robert, and George died in May 1886 during a diphtheria outbreak.
 Mary Jane died the next year.

-In 1890, James acquired the land titles for River Lot 26 and also for two westerly chains of River Lot 24 (now part of Cromdale).
+In 1890, James acquired the land titles for River Lot 26 (now part of Virginia Park) and also for two westerly chains of River Lot 24 (now part of Cromdale).
 James and Sarah moved the family to Fort Dunvegan where he, Sarah, and oldest son Henry, worked for the HBC as labourers and stockkeepers in the White Mountain area.
 During the three years they lived there, son Samuel and daughter Jessie were born (1891 and 1893 respectively).
 Sadly, they both died during this period – Samuel in 1892 and Jessie in 1893.
 Of all their children, only Henry, Edith and Charles would live to adulthood.
 James and Sarah returned to their Edmonton river lots with Edith and Charles in 1893.
 Henry stayed behind at Dunvegan and later homesteaded in the area.

 James and Sarah together and separately after James’ death in 1911, sold portions of their property to the City of Edmonton.
 Developments at East End Park and Virginia Park, and the Premier Coal Mining Co.
 (1924-1936) were all part of their original holdings.
 Sarah died in 1929 and was remembered fondly as one of the “oldest of the old-timers.”